Experimental measurement and a physical interpretation of quantum shadow enumerators: Learning enumerators via Bell sampling

 \subsection{QWEs and entanglement}

-The idea to quantify entanglement via QWEs is not new.
-Already in Ref.~\cite{scott_multipartite_entanglement_2004}, it was shown that from SLDs it is possible to compute generalized Meyer-Wallach entanglement measures (which are conceptually the same as APDs).
-In this section, we leverage our insights about the physical interpretation of Rains' shadow QWEs (Thm.~\ref{thm:main}) to strengthen this connection.
-More precisely, we discuss important entanglement measures that can be defined in terms of triplet probabilities and, hence, efficiently computed whenever the SLD is analytically available.
+The idea {\add of quantifying} entanglement via QWEs is not new.
+Already in Ref.~\cite{scott_multipartite_entanglement_2004}, it was shown that from SLDs it is possible to compute generalized Meyer-Wallach entanglement measures (which are conceptually {\add equivalent to} APDs).
+In this section, we discuss important entanglement measures that {\add have been} defined in terms of triplet probabilities. {\add By applying Thm.~\ref{thm:main}, it is now possible to efficiently compute these measures whenever the SLD or the APD is analytically available.
+Later, in Sec.~\ref{sec:dicke_entanglement_stability}, we will showcase theoretical applications of the connections established in this section. }

 A direct consequence of Thm.~\ref{thm:main} is that Rains' shadow QWEs [Eq.~\eqref{def:rains_qwe}] of an $n$-qubit state $\rho$ can be written as

 Hence, it makes sense to refer to $\mathbf{\tilde a}[\rho] = (\tilde a_i[\rho])_{i=0}^n$ as the \emph{triplet probability distribution} (TPD) of $\rho$.
 By applying the linear maps from Fig.~\ref{fig:macwilliams}, it is possible to extract useful properties from TPDs.
 For example, the final row of the vector equation $ \mathbf{a'}[\rho] = \tilde T '^{-1} \mathbf{\tilde a}[\rho]$ reads